hexxone/TeleJelly/TeleJelly/docs/download-manager/20-setup-and-configuration.md

 - the code now also tries passwords scraped from the source provider page and stored on the managed download.
 - the static password list is still useful as a fallback for providers that hide or omit passwords.
+- managed downloads also persist whether extraction is required and how many password candidates were attempted so failed extractions can be retried with context.

 The default placeholder passwords in the config model should be treated as development defaults, not production-ready values.